 Prepaid tuition plans are state-sponsored and are generally used to buy credits or units at participating educational institutions.
 Your child might be limited to colleges within your own state when using these credits.
 One notable benefit is the ability to purchase credits at today’s rates, effectively ensuring against tuition increases. - College savings plans

-College savings plans are broader, able to be applied to institutions in various states and even some outside the country.
+College savings plans are broader, able to be applied to institutions in various statesand even some outside the country.
 Additionally, while prepaid tuition is typically limited to tuition and certain fees, you can apply college savings plans to room and board as well.

 One drawback of the 529 account is its limited range of uses.
 To adequately plan for whatever life brings your way, a more flexible savings plan may be best.
-Certificates of Deposit (CDs) can be a good option for these instances.

 Certificates of deposit (CDs).

-CDs offer higher interest rates than the typical savings account, but your money is committed to savings for an agreed-upon period – generally, three months to five years.
-You can withdraw the money early for a fee, but since you’re saving for your growing child, you can avoid these fees by choosing an amount that you’re comfortable saving for the full life of the CD.
+You can withdraw the money early for a fee, but since you’re saving for your growing child, you can avoid these fees by planning for these CDs in the long term.
+Choose an amount that you’re comfortable saving for the full life of the CD.

 Brokerage account.